 Waterfront homes have that advantage.
-You don’t have to go far to fish, but whether you have a pond or lake, or river, you can spend hours there waiting if your waterfront is not specially adapted to attract fish to your shoreline and dock area.
+You don’t have to go far to fish, but whether you have a pond or lake, or river, you can spend hours there waiting if your waterfront is not specially adapted to attract fish to your shoreline and boat dock area.

 Most humans are intrigued by various gadgets and devices.
 Fishing provides ample scope for acquiring a vast array of equipment, tools and obscure items in order to be a more successful angler.
 Now, quite a few of these items are obviously essential in order to catch a fish.
 However, there is also a host of others which are in my opinion, designed to catch more anglers than fish!
 Think, fishing kayaks (now those are nice!).

 A good starting point to understand what attracts fish is understanding the sensory organs fish use when they are actively looking for something to eat.
 The five major senses of fish seem to be: Vision, Smell, Pressure detection, Hearing, and Current detection.

 Like with humans, vision is very important for most fish species and their eyes are quite similar to mammals and birds albeit it with more spherical lenses.
 It appears that most species have colour vision with some even observing ultraviolet and polarized light.
 Therefore light does attract fish.